AIX Monitoring

 Frequently Asked Questions

-Do I need both Prometheus AND Loki?
+Do I need Prometheus AND Loki?

-What’s the resource overhead of running both agents?
+What’s the resource overhead on my LPARs?

 Can I deploy with Ansible?